openqasm/openqasm/source/language/types.rst

 used in lower parts of the compilation stack when emitting physical circuits.

+The language OpenQASM3 does not impose any limitation on how the discrete space of physical qubits is organized.
+In other words, it is possible to declared any loose physical qubit:

 .. code-block:: c

-   // Declare a qubit
+   // Declare two physical qubits qubit $3;
-   qubit gamma;
+   qubit $12;

-   // Declare a qubit with a Unicode name qubit γ;
-   // Declare a qubit register with 20 qubits qubit[20] qubit_array;
-   // CNOT gate between physical qubits 0 and 1
+   // CNOT gate between physical qubits 3 and 12
-   CX $0, $1;
+   CX $3, $12;

 Classical types
 ---------------